Troop 444 Scouts hike the Grand Canyon, climb Mt. Rainier to the summit and visit Philmont in 2013!

 We have a day outing in December, going orienteering with the North Texas Orienteering Association or climbing at an indoor climbing venue, for example.
 We also go to Winter Camp (five days between Christmas and New Year’s Eve) when there is enough interest.

 Service projects: We regularly participate in Scouting for Food.
-In December 2011, a group of scouts planted the gardens for a nursing home in Dallas.
+In the past, a group of scouts planted the gardens for a nursing home in Dallas.
+Through our Eagle projects, we often provide service to our surrounding communities.
 We also provide manpower for AUMC events on an ad hoc basis.